+During 2021, we generated \$2.6 billion from financing activities.
+This was primarily driven by \$1.0 billion in net proceeds from fund investors, \$1.6 billion in net proceeds from debt, \$36.1 million in net proceeds from stock-based awards activity, offset by \$42.0 million in acquisition of noncontrollling interests.

 During 2020, we generated \$1.2 billion from financing activities.
-This was primarily driven by \$712.8 million in net proceeds from fund investors, \$329.1 million in net proceeds from debt, offset by \$10.6 million in repayments under finance lease obligations.
+This was primarily driven by \$705.0 million in net proceeds from fund investors, \$329.1 million in net proceeds from debt and \$48.7 million in net proceeds from stock-based awards activity, offset by \$2.7 million in acquisition of noncontrolling interests.
 Additionally, during 2020, we received \$75.0 million from the sale and issuance of shares pursuant to a subscription agreement with SK E&S Co., Ltd.

-During 2019, we generated \$1.1 billion from financing activities.
-This was primarily driven by \$632.2 million in net proceeds from fund investors, \$474.8 million in net proceeds from debt, offset by \$13.9 million in repayments under finance lease obligations.